 - Clothing - Within the first 30 days a child enters foster care, or when special circumstances arise, clothing is reimbursable up to \$300 (children under 12) or up to \$400 (ages 12 and older).
-For children up to age 2, this can include items such as formula, diapers, diaper bags, etc. - Replacement clothing can be reimbursed up to \$200 per year (children under 12) and up to \$300 (ages 12 and older). - Other incidental expenses within the first 30 days a child enters a foster home are reimbursable, up to \$40 for items such as hair products, deodorant, shaving cream, toothbrush, sanitary napkins, etc. - Luggage up to \$100 for a one-time expense or as approved by the foster care worker - School Supplies up to \$75 per school year - School Uniforms up to \$150 for a child attending Pre-K through 5th grade and \$250 for youth attending middle and high school - Backpack \$50 per school year - Mileage, based on the current state rate of \$0.67 per mile, is reimbursable for the following:
+For children up to age 2, this can include items such as formula, diapers, diaper bags, etc. - Replacement clothing can be reimbursed up to \$200 per year (children under 12) and up to \$300 (ages 12 and older).

-- Taking a child to and from a family visit - Attending DCFS meetings or court hearings on behalf of or with the foster child - Transporting the child to and from an appointment (medical, therapeutic) - Prescribed medication not covered by Medicaid - The following educational expenses are reimbursable: - o Tutoring please discuss eligibility and provider requirements with assigned worker - Band instruments purchase or rental not to exceed \$400 (including insurance) - Club dues - Clothing for special events or athletics (PE uniform, team or athletic gear) not to exceed \$500 per year - Special school events up to \$300 per event (maximum of two events per year) for formal gowns, tuxedos, etc. - Senior expenses not to exceed \$200 for senior pictures and \$500 for senior ring and/or senior graduation packages - School pictures/yearbooks up to \$50 twice per school year - Recreational activities, including sponsored school trips, scout memberships, self-improvement or skill-based classes - up to \$900 per year (up to \$300 for summer camps and \$600 for socialization activities) - Hair Care Up to \$400 per year for parent approved haircuts, hair styling and treatments
+- Other incidental expenses within the first 30 days a child enters a foster home are reimbursable, up to \$40 for items such as deodorant, shaving cream, toothbrush, sanitary napkins, etc. - Luggage up to \$100 for a one-time expense or as approved by the foster care worker - Mileage, based on the current state rate of \$0.67 per mile, is reimbursable for the following: - Taking a child to and from a family visit - o Attending DCFS meetings or court hearings on behalf of or with the foster child - Transporting the child to and from an appointment (medical, therapeutic) - Prescribed medications and vitamins not covered by Medicaid - Hair Care Up to \$400 per year for parent approved haircuts, hair styling/products and treatments - School Fees Act 240, passed by the Louisiana Legislature in 2019, allows foster caregivers to request an economic hardship waiver to exempt children in their care from paying school fees. - School Computer Foster caregivers are encouraged to pay the technology fee for the child's school computer if it is not waived.
+Reimbursement is up to \$20 per school year. - School Supplies up to \$75 per school year - School Uniforms up to \$150 for a child attending Pre-K through 5th grade and \$250 for youth attending middle and high school - Backpack \$50 per school year - The following educational expenses are reimbursable: - o Tutoring please discuss eligibility and provider requirements with assigned worker - Band instruments purchase or rental not to exceed \$400 (including insurance) - Clothing for special events or athletics (PE uniform, team or athletic gear) not to exceed \$500 per year - Special school events up to \$300 per event (maximum of two events per year) for the purchase or rental of formal gowns, tuxedos, etc. - Prom tickets up to \$50 for high school juniors or seniors - Senior expenses not to exceed \$200 for senior pictures and \$500 for senior ring and/or senior graduation packages - School pictures/yearbooks up to \$50 twice per school year - Recreational activities, including sponsored school trips, scout memberships, selfimprovement or skill-based classes - up to \$900 per year (up to \$300 for summer camps and \$600 for socialization activities)